Have mutual fund questions? We've got answers.

 If your beneficiary elects not to pursue post-secondary education, you may either transfer the account balance to an account for another beneficiary who is a qualified family member or withdraw the principal and investment earnings in a non-qualified withdrawal.

-The servicing agent will not knowingly accept contributions over the applicable limit.
+Contributions over the applicable limit will not knowingly be accepted.
 However, if it's determined that contributions are over the limit, the excess and any earnings or losses attributed to the excess are refunded and treated as a non-qualified withdrawal that may be subject to a 10% federal penalty tax.
 No contingent deferred sales charge is assessed by the servicing agent.

 - Accredited, post-secondary educational institutions offering credit toward a bachelor's degree, an associate's degree, or a graduate level or professional degree.